BackyardBrains/ComputationalSpikerBox/README.md

 ## Overview

 - **What It Does**
-  1. **Hodgkin-Huxley Model**: A spiking neuron model where students can twist knobs (ion channel conductances) to see how poisons and venums can affect the nervous system.
+  1. **Hodgkin-Huxley-Serbe Model**: A spiking neuron model where students can twist knobs (ion channel conductances) to see how poisons and venums can affect the nervous system.
   2. **Izhikevich + TinyML Model**: An “EPhys Neuron Identification Game” that integrates **machine learning** to classify sensor data and drive a simplified neuron model in real time.

 - **Who It’s For**